← All guides·Test Guide·9 min read

 How to Prepare Efficiently

-The single most effective thing you can do is practise under realistic, timed conditions.
+The single most effective thing you can do is practice under realistic, timed conditions.
 Familiarity with the format removes hesitation on test day, builds your pacing, and surfaces your weak areas while you still have time to fix them.
 Treat practice as diagnostic — review every question you get wrong and understand why.

 Spread your preparation across all the tests rather than over-focusing on the one you find easiest.
 Most candidates are strongest on one test and weakest on another; closing the gap on your weakest test usually moves your overall standing more than perfecting your best one.